hamidrezafarzin/qr-code-generator-website/README.md

-# site-qr-code-generator-
+# a simple qr code generator website
-qr code generator with FBV and CBV DRF
+a simple qr code generator website based on django with function base view in template rendering and Class based View Django RestFramework

+## Preview